ndg63276/alexa-youtube/README.md

 Yes, as long as you can translate for me.
 Click on 'Issues' at the top, then 'New Issue', and let me know what language you can help with, and I'll let you know what I need translating.
 * **If I try and test in the Developer Console, it says 'Unsupported Directive.
 AudioPlayer is currently an unsupported namespace.
 Check the device log for more information.'**
 That is normal, the Developer Console doesn't play audio.
 You just need to enable testing through the Developer Console, then you can use the skill through your Alexa device.
+* **Why don't more videos work as video?**
+Alexa doesn't provide any ability to enqueue videos, so you only get one video, then it stops.
+So it only plays videos if you ask for one specific video, or if it is a live video.